-- Use a copper double spouted funnel and drizzle egg over a lightly greased pan over medium-high heat to make a net.
+- Use a copper double spouted funnel and drizzle beaten eggs over a lightly greased pan set on a medium-high heat to make a net.
 When done, carefully transfer to a serving plate.

-- To cook stuffing, heat up the pot with a drizzle of oil, add cilantro sauce, ground chicken, diced jumbo prawn, and stir fry until cooked.
+- To cook stuffing, heat up the pot with a drizzle of oil, add cilantro sauce, ground chicken, and diced jumbo prawns, and stir fry until fully cooked.

-- Add lemongrass, kaffir lime leaves, cilantro, fried crispy shallots, shredded coconut, fresh shallot, bean sprouts, shredded scallion, green chili sauce, and crushed peanuts and mix well.
+- Add lemongrass, kaffir lime leaves, cilantro, fried crispy shallots, shredded coconut, fresh shallot, bean sprouts, shredded scallion, green chili sauce, and crushed peanuts and mix well in the pan.

 - Wrap the fillings with egg net and garnish.